What to Pack for College? Here’s our Ultimate Packing Checklist

 And Finally, a Counterlist – What Not to Bring

-After we went through what you should, let quickly scan what not to pack.
+After we went through what you should, let’s quickly scan what not to pack (and not just the stuff that even cross-country movers wouldn’t accept).
 The first rule here may be to never bring anything too big.
 So, furniture should be out of the question.
-It’s to no avail if you bring your favorite armchair only to have to put it in storage.
+It’s to no avail if you bring your favorite armchair only to have to put it in a storage unit.
+The same goes for devices like air conditioners and hotplates.
+Many campuses don’t even allow them.
+Administrators (and janitors) also frown on nails in the dorm walls, so leave your nail picture hangers at home.

 A printer is a useful tool, but you shouldn’t carry it since most campuses offer a service of printing lab.
 If you still decide to take it with you, be sure to have printing paper packed, too.

+Unfortunately, pets, too, are usually not allowed.
 Likewise, really valuable belongings and family heirlooms should not follow you to the campus.

-couple carrying a couch
+Couple carrying a couch

 Be mindful of space, there won’t be much of it so don’t cramp it with unnecessary and bulky stuff

-You’re All Set
+You’re All Set for Long-Distance Movers

 Get a guaranteed price